Pricing Blog Formulas Tools About Download

 • Never mix more than 3 reflects: The result will be muddy

 Predict the exact result of mixing two shades with our hair color mixing calculator.
+For a deep dive into professional ratios and rules when combining different dyes, see our guide on mixing hair dyes: professional proportions.

 Developer isn’t just “the liquid you mix with the dye.”
 It’s an active component that determines the final result.
 According to research from the Society of Cosmetic Chemists, hydrogen peroxide concentration directly affects both lift and damage to the hair fiber.